ShinYwings/Fisheye2Equirect/readme.md

 ./fisheye_cali
 ./fisheye_low_res 25
 ```
-currrently, it is not properly work.
+currrently, it is not properly working.
 Thus, I just used to work with the equisolid mapping equation (2fsin(theta/2))

 ```shell